UncleClapton/code-capture/README.md

 - Click on the top of the snippet to toggle the snippet's titlebar.
 - Resize the snippet by dragging the lowerright corner.
 - Double click the snippet's code to reset the snippet's size.
-- Use `codeCapture.target`, `codeCapture.shadow`, and `codeCapture.background` to control the snippet's backdrop.
+- Use `polacode.target`, `polacode.shadow`, and `polacode.background` to control the snippet's backdrop.